About The Site

 Double Dipping is the practice of releasing a movie on DVD or Blu-ray after it has already been previoulsy released.
 Even worse, is releasing the title with additional special features or with special features that are not included on the new release but were included on the prior release.
 The latter is especially frustrating with Blu-ray as this is often done on discs with plenty of space left over for additional content.

 Double Dip is not even an accurate descriptor for some titles as they are released 3, 4, or 5 times on DVD and/or Blu-Ray.
 "Army of Darkness" immediately comes to mind as one of the worst offenders.
-See the Hall of Shame for a list of titles.

 So What is this site?